teambit/docs/docs/overriding-component.md

 In the original project, a component is embedded in the original code and does not have a `pacakge.json`, and all overrides are defined in the [workspace configuration](/docs/conf-bit-json#overrides) using the overrides key in the workspace's `package.json`.

-The overrides is defined as a set of patterns that are applied on all the components that match the pattern (or a specific component).
+The overrides is defined as a set of patterns that are applied on all the components that match the pattern.
+A pattern may also be a specific component such as `foo/bar`.

 ```json
 {